-When looking for good books to read the first week of school for your upper elementary students, you will likely come across many suggestions that just aren't that appropriate for a 4th or 5th grader.
+When looking for good back to school books to read aloud to your upper elementary students, you will likely come across many suggestions that just aren't that appropriate for a 4th or 5th grader.

 Many back to school books focus on emotions that are more geared towards younger students.
 Older students just aren't as concerned about leaving their parents or being away from home for the day.

-Below, find some book suggestions that might be more appropriate for your third, fourth, and fifth grade students.
+Below, find some back to school book suggestions that might be more appropriate for your third, fourth, and fifth grade students.
 Several of them easily lend themselves to some fun back to school writing activities as well.

 You might also like these other back to school ideas.